-INWED (or International Women in Engineering Day) takes place on the 23rd June and this year UCL Engineering have a whole week of events happening from the 18th – 22nd June.
+INWED (International Women in Engineering Day) took place on the 23rd June and UCL Engineering had a whole week of events happening from the 18th – 22nd June.
 UCell helped out on the “flagship” event, where 114 girls aged 16-18 came to UCL to be inspired about studying STEM subjects at university.
-Read more about the event over at the blog…
+Read more about the event over at the blog.

-The second part of a two-day workshop took place in April, where UCell joined the UCL Faculty of Engineering, led by Professor Paola Lettieri and her team, to educate year 4 pupils from Hill House International Junior School about the shift in engineering roles available to the new technological generations.
+The second part of a two-day workshop took place in April, where UCell joined the UCL Faculty of Engineering, led by Professor Paola Lettieri, to educate year 4 pupils from Hill House International Junior School about the shift in engineering roles available to the new technological generations.
+UCell led the demonstrations.

 The stack saw its first action of the year, with the demonstration of the stack and lecture to the 4th Year Engineering masters students.
 First, we gave a lecture about how the stack works and what is involved in the system and operation of the stack.
 After this, we all headed out to the main quad to show off the stack in action, by powering a thermal camera!
 The students were really engaged and interested and said it really helped to see the stack working – no doubt it will help with their revision!